HJBerwick/HJBerwick.github.io/_posts/2024-05-24-association-rule-learning.md

 ##### Confidence

-Confidence takes us a little bit further than Support, and looks more explcitly at the *relationship* between the two items.
+Confidence takes us a little bit further than Support and looks more explicitly at the *relationship* between the two items.

-It asks "of all transactions that *included item A*, what proportion also included item B?"
+It asks, "of all transactions that *included item A*, what proportion also included item B?"

 In other words, here we are counting up the number of transactions that contained *both items A and B* but then, rather than dividing by *all transactions* like we did for Support, we instead divide this by the *total number of transactions that contained item A*.

 A high score for Confidence can mean a strong product relationship, but not always.
-When one of the items is very popular we can get an inflated score.
+When one of the items is very popular, we can get an inflated score.
 To help us regulate this, we can look at two further metrics, Expected Confidence and Lift.

 <br>